karasawatakumi/pytorch-image-classification/README.md

 # PyTorch Image Classification
 Simple image classification for custom dataset (pytorch-lightning, timm).

-Since it is implemented for easy handling, it may not be suitable for full-scale model building, but it has basic functionalities and is probably easy to modify.
+Since it is implemented for easy handling, it may not be suitable for best model building, but it has basic functionalities and is probably easy to modify.

 ## Data Preparation